Introduction

 Enrolment in Guangdong-Macao In-Depth Cooperation Zone in Hengqin

-Eligible Macao SAR permanent residents, aged 18 or above, may lodge a prior enrolment application by using the self-service kiosks for “Easy Macao Identification Services” available at the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin.
-After successful enrolment, it takes around 3 hours before applicants can use the e-Channels to enter and exit Hong Kong.
+Eligible Macao SAR residents, aged 18 or above, may use the self-service document application kiosks for enrolment at the Government Affairs Service Centre and the “Macao New Neighbourhood” Macao Government 24-hour self-service centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin.
+After successful enrolment, applicants can generally use the e-Channel service to enter and exit Hong Kong in approximately 3 hours.

 Enrolment in Hong Kong